Skip to main content

 Understanding Limited Submissions

-Some external sponsors restrict how many proposals an institution may submit to a given opportunity.
-To ensure fairness, compliance, and strong institutional representation, the Research Development Office (RDO) manages the internal review and selection process for Limited Submission (LS) opportunities.
+Some sponsors restrict how many proposals an institution may submit to a given opportunity.
+To ensure fairness, compliance, and strong institutional representation, the Research Development Office (RDO) manages UMD’s internal review and selection process for Limited Submission (LS) opportunities.

-If a university exceeds a sponsor’s submission limit, all proposals may be disqualified.
+Why it matters: If UMD exceeds a sponsor’s limit, all proposals may be disqualified.

 • A fair and competitive selection process for faculty